kmhsonnenkind/ease_jupyter_kernels/README.md

 Once you have created the notebook file you can start it by simply double-clicking it.
 This will open a browser showing you the notebook.
 From here on you can use it as you would any other Jupyter notebook.

 **Note:** As the **EASE Jupyter Kernels** need the EASE script engines it is (currently) only possible to use them directly from Eclipse.

+## Bugs:

+The easiest way to report bugs is to use the official Eclipse [bug-tracker](https://bugs.eclipse.org/bugs/describecomponents.cgi?product=Ease).

+The project is currently not hosted on Eclipse as the external requirements do not match the necessary criteria.
+Nevertheless the bug-tracker can be used.

+Otherwise you can contact me by [mail](maito://martin.kloesch@gmail.com).

 ## Developers: